 Why do you fast?
 Is it because everyone around you does?
 Is it because it’s one of the five pillars?

 Have you ever wondered why it is one of the five pillars?
-Although we strive to learn about the legal rulings of fasting, we often miss out on reflecting upon and attaining the spiritual elements of fasting.
+Although we strive to learn about the legal rulings of fasting, we often miss out on reflecting upon its greater objectives.
 Fasting is a deeply spiritual act of worship.
 It is meant to transform us, both internally and externally.

 “…Fasting is prescribed for you, as it was prescribed for those before you, so that you may attain taqwā (piety and mindfulness of Allah)” (2:183).

-Taqwa is the believer’s provision in his journey to Allah al-Aḥad (The One).
+Taqwa is the believer’s key provision in his journey to Allah.
 All the Prophets of Allah called their people to worship Allah and to live a life of taqwā.
 Taqwā is the path to attaining the love, mercy and help of Allah.
 Taqwā allows us to distinguish between truth and falsehood, to overpower shayṭān and gain victory over our enemies.
 Through taqwā, our sins are forgiven, great rewards are amassed, and our deeds are accepted.
-Through taqwā, our difficulties are eased, and Allah al-Razzāq (The Ultimate Provider) provides for us from where we could not even imagine!
+Through taqwā, our difficulties are eased, and Allah al-Razzāq (The Ultimate Provider) provides for us from sources we could never even imagine!
 Taqwā is the ultimate ingredient for success, as it is a shield from the Hell-fire and the path to Paradise.

-The purpose of fasting is to train the nafs to restrain itself from its desires.
+The purpose of fasting is to train the nafs to resist its desires.
 Ibn al-Qayyim (raḥimahullāh) described fasting as the ‘rein of the muttaqīn (the pious)’.

-When we fast, we temporarily make ḥarām on ourselves what is usually ḥalāl (eating, drinking etc).
-Fasting teaches us to say ‘NO!’ to our nafs and inner desires.
+When we fast, we temporarily make ḥarām on ourselves things that are usually ḥalāl (eating, drinking etc).
+Fasting teaches us to say ‘NO!’ to our nafs and desires.
 This helps us to develop taqwā, making it easier to restrain ourselves from ḥarām throughout the year.

 Fasting is, therefore, a means of training ourselves to obey Allah.